Pumpkin Butter Pie and 15 More Amazing Pumpkin Pie Recipe “Solutions”

 Now don’t tell me that Thanksgiving is long past and our pumpkin pie making days are behind us this year.
 Please give the pumpkin pie its due.
 It’s not a once a year thing, folks.
 Now while fresh pumpkin love does have seasonal limitations (although thank goodness that you can freeze your fresh pumpkin puree for later), canned pumpkin is available all year long.
 (Well, unless there’s a shortage as there was in many places last year, including here.)
+So pumpkin pies can be enjoyed all year long—including today’s crustless Pumpkin Butter Pie and 12 more pumpkin pies, and even a few more pumpkin pie desserts.

 Recently I had the idea that if I used Pumpkin Butter instead of the thinner pumpkin puree in my Crustless Pumpkin Pie that I would be able to omit the small amount of flour in the recipe—the key to making the pie crustless.
 It didn’t quite work though.
 The pie only set up enough to be pie consistency after refrigerating it overnight (that was not a desired option for me!), but it tasted fantastic even before it chilled enough to be “pie.”
 Without the flour to help absorb the sugar all the way, there was “left over” sugar, which caramelized along the edge of the pie plate.
-You can imagine how sad that occurence made me!
+You can imagine how sad that occurrence made me!
 (Wink.)
 Then I tried the recipe again with flax eggs and pumpkin butter and less coconut milk than usual.
 The results were a velvety pudding that was wonderful right out of the oven or at room temperature, but again, and sadly, it was not a pie.
 For the third attempt, I used flax eggs and tapioca flour and again used a little less coconut milk.
 The resulting pie was “a gummy pumpkin candy pie.”
 That’s what one support group member dubbed it anyway.
 I was not happy.
 Finally, I gave up on my pie being egg free and grain free and just made it like my Best Ever Gluten-Free, Dairy-Free Crustless Pumpkin Pie, simply substituting pumpkin butter for pumpkin puree.
 The results were absolutely superb!!

 The pumpkin butter adds a depth of flavor that you don’t get with traditional pumpkin pie, and the color of this pie is dark and rich.
 Granted using pumpkin butter also means a higher sugar content, so you might decide that you’d like to reduce the sugar when making the pumpkin butter (or use a lower sugar ready-made pumpkin butter) or use less sugar in the recipe itself.

 But wait, don’t be dismayed if you’re egg free or vegan, you can still use flax eggs (or any egg substitute that you usually use in such pies).
 I know flax eggs will work as they’ve worked in this recipe with the flour many times.
 And if you’re looking for grain free, well, Sunny of And Love It, Too! came to my rescue when she told me that she made my usual pie recipe with coconut flour instead of grain flour—woohoo!!!!
 I knew if Sunny shared her success that it wasn’t a fluke.
-But then Alyssa (Queen of Quinoa) also made the recipe with coconut flour for her family’s Thanksgiving and declared it a hit as well!
+But then Alyssa (Simply Quinoa) also made the recipe with coconut flour for her family’s Thanksgiving and declared it a hit as well!
 While I haven’t tried coconut flour yet with the Pumpkin Butter version, I am certain that it will work.
 See all the options in the recipe further below.
 But to give you even more choices so that pumpkin pie doesn’t get forgotten with all the other holiday recipes, here are a bunch more fantastic pumpkin pie recipes from some of my favorite bloggers!

-Slice of Crustless Pumpkin Butter Pie
+Crustless Pumpkin Butter Pie

 - 2 eggs (see notes for egg-free, vegan version)